Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Summary

 \section{Summary}

 \begin{itemize} \item We used machine learning algorithms to identify core members and specific properties to detect the tidal tails in five clusters (BH 164, Alessi 2, NGC 2281, NGC 2354, and M67) using Gaia DR3 data.
-The clusters have ages of 60 Myr to 4 Gyr and are at distances of 400 to 1300 pc. \item The clusters showed tidal tails extending beyond their Jacobi radius, ranging from one to four times the Jacobi radius. \item In BH 164, we identified 396 stars with two tidal tails forming an S-shaped structure, spanning approximately 40 pc.
+The clusters have ages of 60 Myr to 4 Gyr and are at distances of 400 to 1300 pc. \item The clusters showed tidal tails extending beyond their Jacobi limit, ranging from one to four times their $r_J$. \item In BH 164, we identified 396 stars with two tidal tails forming an S-shaped structure, spanning approximately 40 pc.
 Alessi 2 contained 230 stars with a subtle \reflectbox{S}-like shape extending 90 pc.
 NGC 2281 hosted 574 stars, featuring a clear \reflectbox{S}-structure; its leading and trailing tails measured 39 pc and 25 pc, respectively, resulting in a total extent of about 91 pc.
 NGC 2354 contained 386 stars, with tails of 25 pc (leading) and 14 pc (trailing), extending 69 pc in total.
 Finally, M67 hosted 1200 stars, with a leading tail of 29 pc and a trailing tail of 31 pc, extending to a total of approximately 102 pc.

-\item The M67 cluster and its tidal tails displayed a sign of rotation in the sky plane, aligning with predictions from $ N$-body simulations and confirmed through rotational analysis, indicating that the extended structure is indeed a tidal tail.
-While NGC 2281 also revealed rotational features after the rotational analysis, these were confined primarily to their central cluster regions.
-For the remaining clusters, the available radial velocity data were insufficient to confidently assess the presence of rotation. \item In this study, the binary fraction and the luminosity function of the tails and the main cluster are compared.
+\item The M67 cluster and its tidal tails displayed a sign of rotation in the sky plane, aligning with predictions from N-body simulations and confirmed through rotational analysis, indicating that the extended structure is indeed a tidal tail.
+While NGC 2281 also revealed rotational features after the rotational analysis, these were confined primarily to its central cluster regions.
+For the remaining clusters, the available RV data were insufficient to confidently assess the presence of rotation. \item In this study, the binary fraction and the LF of the tails and the main cluster are compared.
 In general, the binary fraction in the tidal tails is greater than in the cluster.
 Concerning the mass function, we observed that the overall slope remained consistent between clusters and tidal tails across all five clusters, but all tails showed a deficiency of high-mass stars.